BEST BEACHES IN ZANZIBAR

 The beach is less touristic compared to its neighbor, Paje, providing a more relaxed and authentic experience.
 Visitors can enjoy the local Zanzibari coastal cuisine and explore the village center of Jambiani, where the local life is vibrant, and the community is welcoming.
 Jambiani is a place where one can experience pole pole (slowly, slowly) life, soak up the surroundings, and immerse in the friendly and amazing local culture.

 The beachfront is lined with wonderful hotels and lodges offering comfortable stays with breathtaking sea views.
-The Jetty Platform Bar at Spice Island Hotel & Resort is highlighted as a top spot for drinks owing to its iconic overwater location, providing a different perspective and the best sunset view in town.
+The Jetty Platform Bar at Spice Island Hotel & Resort is a highlight for drinks owing to its iconic overwater location, providing a different perspective and the best view in town.
 Additionally, Jambiani Beach is in close proximity to Kuza Cave, one of the most stunning crystal clear swimming caves in East Africa, offering yet another layer to your adventure.

 Kizimkazi Beach